1300 262 821 3/12 Cannery Court, Tyabb, Vic 3913 Australia

 In this article, we’ll explore why landscape irrigation is essential to preserving the beauty, functionality, and longevity of your outdoor space.

 Irrigation is how water is delivered to plants, lawns, and other greenery within an outdoor space.
-To irrigate is to water your garden by bringing in water from pipes, canals, sprinklers, or other man-made means.
+To irrigate is to water your garden by bringing in water from pipes, sprinklers, or other man-made means.

 In Australia, it’s not feasible to rely solely on natural rainfall, particularly in the hot summer weather.
 Irrigation systems give you a controlled way to water different plants and soil types.
 We see many landscapes focus on the aesthetics of a garden without giving emphasis to irrigation.
 But without proper watering, even the best-looking plants will wither.